 The Tenerife-born singer and multi-instrumentalist is now back again with her brand new single "Sister".

 ‘Sister’ was produced by James Sanger (Dido, Keane, U2) and is set to release in all streaming platforms on October 16.
-The soon-to-be released music video was filmed in Paris over the summer in collaboration with up and coming Ivorian/French video creator Giles Ambo and with the support of Stradivarius clothing, and as soon as the music video is available we'll add it to this page.
+We're now able to bring you the newly released music video which was filmed in Paris over the summer in collaboration with up and coming Ivorian/French video creator Giles Ambo and with the support of Stradivarius clothing.

 Alba is set to tour France in 2021, starting off in Le Mans and Paris, with more dates in the UK and Spain to be confirmed as the pandemic eases.